 Additionally, authentic ESG commitments are critical for pharmaceutical leaders’ employer brand and talent strategy.
 To attract and retain professionals able to impact the ongoing ESG transition, pharma companies need to demonstrate a deep understanding of their environmental, social, and governance strategy.

 With that in mind, here’s a short guide to ESG in the pharmaceutical industry.
-Apart from briefly explaining each component of ESG and sharing industry news, it provides insights on how ESG relates to overall talent strategy and what Pontoon can do to move organisations along in their green talent acquisition journey.
+The guide briefly explains each component of ESG and shares industry news.
+It also provides insights on how ESG relates to overall talent strategy and what Pontoon can do to support organisations in their green talent acquisition journey.

 The life science industry is primed to attract purpose-driven talent by emphasising its sustainable strategies, particularly the social implications of promoting better health.
 Nonetheless, there’s room for improvement in environmental stewardship.
 A concerning statistic from the University of Bath reveals that the production of every kilogram of drug results in roughly 100 kg of waste, indicating a need for greater efficiency.
 Additionally, billions of usable medicines are globally destroyed every year, which has a social and environmental impact.